multiplicit-com/Sheets-to-mysql/README.md

 0.31
 * fix to bring replace mode into line with expected behaviour
 * Added basic confirmation message
+* Importing a table in Unique mode for the first time now also sets the unique column as the primary key

 0.3
 * Added "upsert" mode to add new rows and modify existing ones, useful if other scripts have changed columns in the table.